nlmaca/Enecsys_Dashboard/README.md

 #Setup Dashboard:
 I made this a lot easier.
-- 1. download the installer script and run it.
+- download the installer script and run it.
-- 2. go to the webinstaller
+- go to the webinstaller
-- 3. login to the dashboard and check/insert your inverters
+- login to the dashboard and check/insert your inverters
-- 4. done

 - default login: admin
 - default email: admin@dashboard.lan